kibis-is/katavault/README.md

 * Users are not required to install or configure external wallets, lowering barriers to entry.
 * Allows developers to focus on creating compelling user experiences while enabling non-technical users to reap the benefits of decentralized applications without needing to understand blockchain mechanics.

-In essence, this SDK empowers developers to build dApps that feel like traditional web applications while leveraging the power of blockchain behind the scenes—making decentralization truly invisible yet impactful for end-users.
+In essence, this SDK empowers developers to build dApps that feel like traditional web applications while leveraging the power of blockchain behind the scenes — making decentralization truly invisible yet impactful for end-users.

 <sup>[Back to top ^][table-of-contents]</sup>